peytonl11098/Ultron/_posts/2023-10-27-Notes_for_TeamTeach.md

 - Watching College Board videos on CSP topics

 # Notes and Corrections
-Questions missed:
+- During the Quiz, I will use my external resources to research any questions I may not be familiar with Questions missed:
-Questions I used help on:
+Questions I used help on: 2, 7, 14, 15, 16, 18